MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     return BeautifulSoup(requests.get(url).content, 'lxml')
 ```

-We first start by fetching the sub-category URLs nested inside each category.
+We start by fetching the sub-category URLs nested inside each category.

 If you open up your browser and inspect the source code, you'll find out 22 category blocks (on the right) located in `div` objects that have a `class` attribute equal to  `category-object`